YinJC/uk-tex-faq/FAQ-writecls.md

----
-layout: page
-title: Learning to write LaTeX classes and packages
+# Learning to write LaTeX classes and packages
----

 There's nothing particularly magic about the commands you use when writing a package, so you can simply bundle up a set of LaTeX